 Execution in Action

 See the ASAP Protocol in action.
-Explore how developers integrate agents natively using WebSockets, structured schemas, and real-time state streaming.
+Explore how developers integrate agents over JSON-RPC 2.0 — with version negotiation, scoped capabilities, and streaming responses via WebSockets or Server-Sent Events.

 1. The .process Command

-Instead of learning a different REST API wrapper for every LLM or agent, ASAP normalizes the invocation workflow.
+Instead of learning a different REST API wrapper for every LLM or agent, ASAP normalizes the invocation surface around JSON-RPC 2.0.

 ws.send(JSON.stringify({